Honda: Motorcycles

 The second explanation was offered in 1984 by Richard Pascale, who had interviewed the Honda executives responsible for the firm's entry into the US market.
-As opposed to the tightly focused strategy of low cost and high scale that BCG accredited to Honda, Pascale found that their entry into the US market was a story of "miscalculation, serendipity, and organizational learning" – in other words, Honda's success was due to the adaptability and hard work of its staff, rather than any long-term strategy.
+As opposed to the tightly focused strategy of low cost and high scale that BCG accredited to Honda, Pascale found that its entry into the US market was a story of "miscalculation, serendipity, and organizational learning" – in other words, Honda's success was due to the adaptability and hard work of its staff, rather than any long-term strategy.
 For example, Honda's initial plan on entering the US market was to compete in large motorcycles, around 300 cc.
 Honda's motorcycles in this class suffered performance and reliability problems when ridden the relatively long distances of the US highways.
 When the team found that the scooters they were using to get themselves around their US base of San Francisco attracted positive interest from consumers they fell back on selling the Super Cub instead.

 The most recent school of thought on Honda's strategy was put forward by Gary Hamel and C. K. Prahalad in 1989.
 Creating the concept of core competencies with Honda as an example, they argued that Honda's success was due to its focus on leadership in the technology of internal combustion engines.
 For example, the high power-to-weight ratio engines Honda produced for its racing bikes provided technology and expertise which was transferable into mopeds.
 Honda's entry into the US motorcycle market during the 1960s is used as a case study for teaching introductory strategy at business schools worldwide.